jbirnick/polybar-timer/README.md

 ## Documentation

-Notation: `<...>` are necessary arguments and `[...=DEFAULTVALUE]` are optional and if you do not specify them their `DEFAULTVALUE` is used.
+Notation: `<...>` are necessary arguments and `[...=DEFAULTVALUE]` are optional ones, and if you do not specify them their `DEFAULTVALUE` is used.

-If want to understand or edit the script I highly recommend to run a tail process in a terminal window without any bar.
-This way you will see what the polybar sees and you will understand how the updates work and what is printed.
+If want to understand or edit the script I highly recommend to run a *tail process* (see below) in a terminal window without any bar.
+This way you will see what the polybar sees and you will understand how the updates work.

 You can call the script with the following arguments: